umitkablan/vim-auf/README.md

 Since AUF should be backed by command line formatters, it will be active only in filetypes defined in `g:auf_filetypes [='*']`.
 It defaults to work on all types of regular files - don't be afraid it will retab/indent at worst and it helps.
 You can give comma separated values to that, `',c,cpp,java,html,'`; an empty string will disable Auf automation `''`.

+Auf will try all defined formatters (of the buffer filetype) until one succeeds and use it.
+If auto-inferring of the formatter is enabled (default enabled) `g:auf_probe_formatter [=1]` it will seek configuration file (e.g. .clang-format) in/above the directories of file and set it without try-running others.
+Still, if you want limited set of formatters to be tried/probed, you define `let g:aufformatters_<filetype> = ['fmt_0', 'fmt_1']` like, for example, `let g:aufformatters_cpp = ['clangformat', 'astyle']`.

 During typing if you encounter a bad style from formatter, you can undo and `:write!` with a bang easily to skip formatting and accept as is.
 Auf will not touch this line after it is written.
 This situation should occur rare - and don't forget to `:w!`.

 `g:auf_jitformat [=1]` controls whether JITing on-the-fly is enabled with precedence to buffer-local `b:auf_jitformat [default undefined]`.
 Use the buffer-local version to disable for certain filetypes/conditions you sketch.